FamilySearch/fs-browser-extension-sample/README.md

   // browser_action block is required for us to set it's click behavior in
   // background.js.
 Without it we would get an undefined error when trying to
   // access chrome.browserAction.
 Alternatively you could specify default_icon.
+  // It was easier for us to specify a default_title than it was to generate an
+  // icon for a sample app.
   "browser_action": {
     "default_title": "FamilySearch"
   },